 Publication of accepted submissions

 The publication of accepted submissions will be done via OpenReview.
-Feedback by the reviewers can be incorporated into the final version of the paper; any other changes are not allowed.
+Feedback by the reviewers can be incorporated into the final version of the paper; other major changes are not allowed.
 Furthermore, each paper has to be accompanied by a link to an open-source implementation (if there are any empirical results in the paper) to ensure reproducibility.

 As mentioned above, accepted papers will be made available alongside with their reviews and meta-reviews.

 We further encourage you to provide meta-information of your accepted paper in the open research knowledge graph.

 The conference is co-located with ICML in Baltimore, and we are currently planning for an in-person event.
 The conference’s main objective is to allow for in-depth discussions and networking.
 It is not mandatory for authors of accepted papers to attend the conference in person, but we encourage it.
 Nevertheless, for all accepted papers, we require a short video.
 This will allow attendees to watch videos ahead of time at their own pace and plan ahead to use the conference most effectively for in-depth discussions and networking.

 - Marius Lindauer